10.2 surround sound: 12.2

 The .2 of the 10.2 refers to the addition of a second subwoofer.
 The system is bass managed such that all the speakers on the left side use the left sub and all the speakers on the right use the right sub.
-The Center and Back Surround speaker are split among the two subs.
+The Center and Back Surround speakers are split among the two subs.
 The two subs also serve as two discrete LFE (Low Frequency Effects) channels.

 Installations

 A 10.2 surround sound system was demonstrated at Audyssey in Los Angeles and at Bjorn's Audio Video in San Antonio, Texas.

 New York University claims to have two 10.2 surround sound systems set up in their new $6.5 million music technology complex at Steinhardt School.
 One in a recording studio and one in a screening room.
 Products are already being sold to accommodate 10.2 surround systems such as in-wall speaker jacks.

 Currently, there is only a standard for 5.1 surround setups.
 6.1 and 7.1 have no real standard, and add channels to the rear instead of the front, which can only be conceived as a marketing tool as sonically the front needs more channels.
 Audyssey has stated that one fear of marketing 10.2 systems will be that ironically quality might be decreased instead of increased.
 This is because marketers will push to keep prices relatively the same and to do that with four additional speakers and two subwoofers will almost certainly cost quality.